sergius/klarna-game/README.md

 ## What can be improved

-In a production ready application, I would take away from code all the `String`s, like messages, names, tags, etc., placing them in some specific configuration files (e.g. text-adventure.properties).
+In a production ready application, I would take away from code all the `String`s, like messages, names, tags, etc., placing them in some specific configuration files (e.g. `text-adventure.properties`).

 If more than one game were supposed to be developed, the code of the basic structures (e.g.`Game`, `Player`) could be refactored to more generic interfaces, as to be reused in any of the future applications.

 ## What isn't done

 When the game is initiated or before that, when preparing its parameters, it would be good to have some verification of game's termination.
-This would check that exists a path which makes possible to reach from the initial position in the game to the ending one.
+This would check that exists a path which makes possible to reach from the initial position in the game to the ending one, and warn (or not start the game) if it isn't possible.
 This wasn't implemented here.

 ## How to run it